christophbuehler/onyx/README.md

 Onyx ships with a PDO data provider.
 You can create a custom data provider by simply implementing the Onyx\DataProviders\iDb interface.
+Keep in mind, that some extensions might require the default PDO data provider.

 # Authorization